rust-basel/embedded-workshop-4/docs/src/i2c-imu.md

 ![ESP32 I2C Wiring](assets/wiring_imu.png)

-(Note that  the two pull-up registers in this diagram are very likely redundant since almost all I2C breakout board include them already.)
+Note: The two pull-up registers in this diagram are very likely redundant since almost all I2C breakout board include them already.
+But if you put resistors like in the diagram, use 4.7k Ohms resistors, to make the I2C work.

 ## Finding a driver for given IMU